SolveItTeam/breadfast_test_task/local_packages/DomainLayer/README.md

 ## Structure
 - Repositories
     - `PostsRepository` — provides an access to list of all available posts
+    - `` — provides an access to list of all comments for post
 - Use cases
     - `GetAllPostsUseCase` — implements business requirement for load all available posts
+    - `GetAllPostCommentsUseCase` — implements business requirement for load available comments for post